 FRCEM Primary - 5 minutes at a time!

-Check out our new blog, FRCEM Primary - 5 minutes at a time, where we will be posting brief articles explaining tricky basic sciences topics for the FRCEM Primary examination.
-All posts start with a 'best of five' SBAQ, followed by the answer and full explanation of the topic - all in 3-5 minutes and straight from the RCEM Basic Sciences curriculum.
+In this section are over 30 brief posts on tricky basic science topics.
+Posts start with a 'best of five' SBAQ, followed by the answer and full explanation of the topic - all in 3-5 minutes and straight from the RCEM Basic Sciences curriculum.

 Question.
 Which one of the following is NOT correct regarding the cerebral circulation?
 Cerebral oxygen consumption is about 20% of total body oxygen consumption The brain uses glucose as its main energy source Autoregulation maintains [...]